Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 350

-To the west of London lies Stockley Park, a high-tech modern business park.
+To the west of London lies Stockley Park, a modern high-tech business park.
 Its developers have been keen to promote public transport.
-The park was served by two routes, A10 and U1, on north-south and east-west axes respectively.
+In its early days the park was served by two bus routes, A10 and U1, on north-south and east-west axes respectively.
 However, a need was identified for more direct links to the nearest rail stations, at West Drayton and Hayes & Harlington; these are both on the Great Western Main Line, just over two miles apart, and Stockley Park is quite near the railway but about halfway between the stations.

 Although the U1 (now U5) did connect Stockley Park to these stations, it goes via a rather roundabout residential route, and the new H50 therefore gave a much quicker journey to both West Drayton and Hayes & Harlington.
 It also restored a bus service along Horton Road that had been lost in a rearrangement of local services a few years earlier.